- The Intrepid Experience

 Travel from Beijing to St Petersburg via Mongolia on the Trans-Siberian Railway.

 Big, bigger, biggest!
 Travel from the world’s greatest wall, along the world’s longest railway line, through the world’s largest nation, to the world’s deepest freshwater lake.
-Explore far-flung cities, small rural villages and everything in between in this breathtaking wedge of the world.
+Explore far-flung cities, small rural villages and everything in between in this breathtaking part of the world.
 Journey to China and see the sights of Beijing, stay overnight in a Mongolian ger, then ride the Trans-Siberian Railway through Russia to see impressive St Petersburg and the small town of Kungur.
 Immerse yourself in the culture and traditions of this region on this exciting trip, while gaining insight into a big part of the world that is little explored.

 What's included in this trip